theankitrana/RGB-Color-Guessing-Game/RGB Color Game/readme.txt

  ****************************** RGB Color Guessing Game ********************

-This game is created usign :
+This game is created using :
 html
 CSS
 Bootstrap